 Beat the firm gelatin mixture on low using a hand-held electric beater or a stand mixer for 3 - 4 seconds to break up the mixture (I use a hand-held electric beater).
 Pour in approximately 2 tablespoons of the heated sweet mixture and continue beating to dissolve the gelatin.
 Start pouring in the remaining heated mixture, roughly 1 tablespoon at a time while you beat on medium, have all the sweet mixture beaten in within approximately 2 minutes.

 Pour without delay into the lined tin, as it sets quickly.
-Place into the fridge uncovered for 60 minutes to set firm all the way through (but can be left longer or even overnight).
+Place into the fridge uncovered for at least 60 minutes to set firm (but can be left longer or even overnight).

 Use the baking paper to remove the slab of marshmallow from the tin and place it on a large chopping board.
-Add a little arrowroot flour to a saucer, use a pastry brush to dust the inside and outside of the cutting edges of the cookie cutters with arrowroot (this needs to be done before each cut to prevent sticking).
+Add a little arrowroot flour to a saucer and use a pastry brush to dust the inside and outside of the cookie shapes with arrowroot (this needs to be done before each cut to prevent sticking).
 Place cut shapes onto a lined cookie tray.
-Place the tray into the freezer for 30 - 40 minutes before coating with chocolate, or the shapes can be left in the fridge until you are ready to coat them the next day but don't skip the freezer step before coating in chocolate (the heat of the chocolate can melt the marshmallow a little).
+Place the tray into the freezer for 30 - 40 minutes before coating with chocolate or the shapes can be left in the fridge until you are ready to coat them the next day but don't skip the freezer step before coating in chocolate (the heat of the chocolate can melt the marshmallow a little).

-Make my homemade Chocolate recipe without the nuts, seeds and berries or melt organic dark chocolate in a double saucepan (the marshmallow can thicken the chocolate, I find it easier to only do a few at a time and start again with fresh chocolate).
+Make my homemade Chocolate recipe leaving out the nuts, seeds and berries or you can melt organic dark chocolate in a double saucepan (the marshmallow can thicken the chocolate, I find it easier to only do a few at a time and start again with fresh chocolate).
 Have a second tray lined ready to place the coated shapes on.

-Pour some homemade chocolate mixture from the blender into a small bowl (recipe here) or some of the melted store bought chocolate.
+Pour some homemade chocolate mixture from the blender into a small bowl (recipe here) or melted dark chocolate.
 Remove one shape from the freezer and use 2 forks to assist in turning the marshmallow over to coat.
-Sit the flat base on a fork to allow excess chocolate to drip off, place on the lined tray (don't allow to sit too long in the warm chocolate).
+Sit the flat base of the marshmallow on a fork to allow excess chocolate to drip off, then place on the lined tray (don't allow to sit too long in the warm chocolate).
 Remove the next shape from the freezer and repeat.
 Use a clean bowl to add more chocolate when needed and continue to coat as above.
-Place tray in the fridge or freezer to set the chocolate.
-(I remelt the left over thicken chocolate and add a few off cuts from the marshmallow shapes with nuts to make chocolate clusters).
+Place the tray in the fridge or freezer to set the chocolate.
+(At the end I remelt the left-over thicken chocolate and add the offcuts from the marshmallow shapes with nuts to make chocolate clusters or rocky road).

-Store in an airtight container in the fridge for up to 1 week, if making ahead they can be frozen (the marshmallow doesn't freeze firm).
+Store in an airtight container in the fridge for up to 1 week, if making ahead they can be frozen.

 I feel it's much better for our health if we filter our water.
 Our tap water contains disinfectants, chlorine and chloramine.
 Also floride is add which I believe is toxin to our bodies.